sourcegraph/about/handbook/people-ops/onboarding/general_onboarding.md

 ### U.S. based teammates

+- **[Expensify](https://www.expensify.com/signin):** Submit receipts for any work related expenses for reimbursement.
+Expensify will be linked to your Sourcegraph email.
 - **[Gusto](https://gusto.com/)**: Select your health plans, set up payment information, enter your I-9 information.
 Gusto will be linked to your personal email.
 - **[Human Interest](https://humaninterest.com/):** Check on your 401k.